athms/many-item-choice/README.md

 - `stimulus_{0-setsize}` (string): filename of respective snack food stimulus (files are stored in [`data/stimuli`](data/stimuli))
 - `gaze_onset_{0-setsize}` (float): time point (in ms) at which the item was first looked at in that trial

+Note that items numbers start at 0 and increase from left-to-right and top-to-bottom.
+The item in the top left thus has number 0 while the item in the bottom right has the highest number in the choice set,

 There are two types of *individual subject data* files:

 **Gaze files** contain one row for each gaze with the following columns: